khansubhan95/khansubhan95.github.io/index.md

 title: Bio
 icon: far fa-address-card
 ---
 Hey!
 I'm Subhan.
-I located in Chicago, Illinois.
+I am located in Chicago, Illinois.

 My portfolio, with links to source code and demo versions, can be found [**here**](/portfolio).